By Kris Rich, NBC-HWC, CPT, CET

-Here are four healthy activities for the whole family during your staycation.
+Here are 6 healthy and safe activities for the whole family to enjoy during a Michigan staycation.

-Just because you’re not heading to a tropical destination doesn’t mean spring break has to be dull and indoors.
-Make your own fun all around Michigan and stay active, too, during your mitten state staycation.
+So remember, just because you’re not heading to a tropical destination doesn’t mean your spring break has to be dull and indoors.
+Get moving to make your own fun all around Michigan and stay active, too, during your mitten state staycation.